 At the same time, you are not just a caregiver.
 You are a person worth time off, breaks from caregiving, and your own separate life from your parent.
 There is a toxic idea that caregivers should be quietly dedicated to their parent.
 This comes with the equally toxic expectation that parents will be grateful and kind.
 This combination is harmful to caregivers who are doing their best in a difficult reality.

 Caregiving can last for years, and too many caregivers come to the end of their parent’s life resentful, burned out, lonely, and isolated.
 If the past years of your life has been given over to caregiving, you may reach the end of your caregiving time at a high risk for suicide.

 It is vitally important that as a caregiver you stay connected to your community whether that means staying employed, keeping up with your needs, maintaining your hobbies, and nurturing your relationships.
 You are important in so many ways, not only for what you are doing for your parent, but in terms of your own intrinsic worth.

 Dementia derails the entire family, but mostly the caregiving person.
 You are essentially losing your parent as you see the person they were giving way to the progression of the disease.
 You are at risk of losing yourself as well, as you are asked to do more and more for your parent.
 Family disagreement over the care process fuels the sense that things are breaking apart.

 Therapy Can Be Self Care

 Caregiver support is so necessary.
 As a caregiver, it is important that you prioritize yourself through the process.
 Therapy is one possibility for support, and there are also so many groups available for you to get to meet with peers going through the same thing.

 Grief therapy for caregivers is different because you’ve been through a big loss in your parent’s diagnosis, but they haven’t died yet.
 You may have complicated feelings toward them.
-Learn more about grief counseling here to see how I can help.
+Contact me for a free 15 minute consultation to see how I can help.